kmassada/kmassada.github.io/_posts/raspberrypi2/2015-02-19-new-raspberry-pi.md

 bound to 192.168.0.11 -- renewal in 1405 seconds.
 {% endhighlight %}

+#### intermittent  wifi
-There is a power saving issue with the wifi intermitently going off, Here's how to fix it?
+There is a power saving issue with the wifi intermittently going off, Here's how to fix it?

 Create and edit a new file in `/etc/modprobe.d/8192cu.conf`